 The Mindfulness-X Masterclass is a complete mindfulness training package for practitioners.
-If you find that mindfulness is a life-changing solution to stop rumination, and you wish to teach others the benefits of mindfulness, this course is for you.
+If you find that mindfulness is a life-changing solution to stop rumination and wish to teach others the benefits, this course is for you.

 A Take-Home Message

 Rumination does not discriminate and can manifest in people with anxiety, depression, overworked, or high perfectionist tendencies.
-One of the most effective ways to combat rumination is through mindful based therapies, as well as mindful exercises.
-Mindful exercises also help combat the underlying conditions of which rumination is a symptom (including, but not limited to anxiety, and perfectionism).
+One of the most effective ways to combat rumination is through mindful-based therapies and exercises.
+Mindful exercises also help combat the underlying conditions of which rumination is a symptom (including anxiety and perfectionism).

-The benefit of mindfulness exercises is that the patient learns to distract themselves from the ruminating behavior by shifting their behaviors, becoming aware of their actions and thoughts, and engaging (but not encouraging) with their behaviors and thoughts in a nonjudgmental way.
+The benefit of mindfulness exercises is that client learns to distract themselves from the ruminating behavior by shifting their behaviors, becoming aware of their actions and thoughts, and engaging with (but not encouraging) their behaviors and thoughts in a nonjudgmental way.

 - Brown, T. A., & Barlow, D. H. (1992).
 Comorbidity among anxiety disorders: Implications for treatment and DSM-IV.
 Journal of Consulting and Clinical Psychology, 60(6), 835–844.

 - Kabat-Zinn, J. (2013).
-Full catastrophe living: using the wisdom of your body and mind to face stress, pain and illness: revised edition.
-New York: Bantam Books Trade Paperback.
+Full catastrophe living: Using the wisdom of your body and mind to face stress, pain and illness.
+Bantam Books.

 - Nolen-Hoeksema, S. (2000).
 The role of rumination in depressive disorders and mixed anxiety/depressive symptoms.
 Journal of Abnormal Psychology, 109(3), 504–511.